skyfsza/skin.auramod/README.md

 # AuraMod for Matrix
 # I need all the help I  can get , if you like this skin and want to help me fix the Matrix bugs , Please lend a hand !

-# If you notice any bugs in Matrix / kodi 19 with auramod , please submit fix's and i'll accept the PR's

 To install you need to install the following deps from these locations , they are all tested to be matrix compatable . but will need to be downloaded and installed from zip.
 Note that besides tmdbhelper , the order matters !

 First make sure This setting is on Any Repositories !!